 Yes!
 Many of our foster heroes work full-time jobs.
 Some of our animals may need more round the clock care, such as bottle baby kittens and puppies.
 There are other animals who need a foster hero that will be just fine while you are away for the day.

 How much time do I need to spend with my foster animal?

 The amount of time your foster animal needs each day will depend on their age, energy level, medical and behavioral needs.
 You should prepare to spend at least one hour a day socializing, playing, feeding and caring for your foster pet.

 Can I foster if I have my own pets?

 Yes!
 We do encourage you to keep your pets separate form your foster animals.
 This is the safest option for preventing the spread of disease and to reduce any chance of personality conflicts.
 We also understand that it can be difficult to keep animals totally separate from one another.
 You may choose whatever is best for your home.
-If you plan on integrating your fosters with your own pets, please talk with the foster manager or clinic staff to discuss appropriate introduction techniques.
+If you plan on integrating your fosters with your own pets, please talk with the foster coordinator or clinic staff to discuss appropriate introduction techniques.

 How long will my foster stay in my care?

 The length of stay is different for every animal, depending on the reason they need a foster hero.
 We also try our best to work with you to find an animal that fits your family.
 If you need to bring your foster animal back at any time, please contact the foster manager.